 “Work expands to fill the time available for its completion.”

 Organisations have invested heavily in marketing technology stacks: CRM, analytics, automation, and more.
-But the teams responsible for delivering against these investments are still typically built around fixed headcount models, designed for predictability, not adaptability.
+At the same time, though, the teams responsible for delivering against these investments are typically built around fixed headcount models.
+These are designed for predictability, not adaptability.

-In practice, many specialist roles don’t require permanent full-time hours.
-But because it’s difficult to hire top-tier digital talent part-time, organisations often bring these roles in full-time anyway.
-And once they’re in place, Parkinson’s Law takes effect: the work expands to fill the time available.
+In practice, many specialist roles don’t require permanent full-time hours, but it’s difficult to hire top-tier digital talent in a part-time capacity.
+So companies take the easy route and hire full-time.
+Once those staff are in place, Parkinson’s Law takes effect: the work expands to fill the time available.

 Sometimes that means stretching a limited workload across the week.
 Sometimes it means drifting into adjacent responsibilities that fall outside the specialist’s core expertise.
 Either way, cost rises and impact falls.